-The Department continues to compile and collect necessary data and utilize the process for reviewing rate filings developed and implemented with an actuarial consulting firm in 2011, and plans on retaining the actuarial consulting firm while seeking qualified applicants for Health Actuary positions.

-• The Department intends to significantly invest in expanding consumer protection standards through a more open and transparent process for review.
+- The Department continues to compile and collect necessary data and utilize the process for reviewing rate filings developed and implemented with an actuarial consulting firm in 2011, and plans on retaining the actuarial consulting firm while seeking qualified applicants for Health Actuary positions. - The Department intends to significantly invest in expanding consumer protection standards through a more open and transparent process for review.
 This includes developing new interactive tools for consumers to navigate health insurance premium information and provide feedback.
-In addition, the Consumer Information Officer, funded by the Consumer Assistance Program Grant, is in the process of developing a "Procedure Manual" for staff training and reference.
+An initial system for the display of rate increases has been launched, and a more comprehensive system is in development.
+The Cycle II Grant Application and quarterly Reports have been posted on the Department's website.
+In addition a Procedure Manual is in the final stages of completion, and will assist with staff training and reference.
+This manual is currently under the review of senior staff at the Department.